Maas-99/Smart-Job-Interviewer/README.md

 yasser - 10/11/2020 - I have just finished sequense diagram <br />
 Firas - 7/11/2020 - I have done the UI<br />
 -Abdullah- 11/11/2020 - I gave some of the description on the class diagram and the UI snapshots <br />
--Abdulrahman- 11/11/2020 - I gave some of the description on the class diagram and the UI snapshots Mansour - 14/11/2020 - I have just uploaded the finel version of phase 2 on this repository
+-Abdulrahman- 11/11/2020 - I gave some of the description on the class diagram and the UI snapshots <br />
+Mansour - 14/11/2020 - I have just uploaded the finel version of phase 2 on this repository